-Distribution of Debut Diamonds Inc
+Distribution of Debut Diamonds Inc. ("DDI")

-The Company accounted for the distribution of DDI as a return of capital to its shareholders.
+The Company accounted for the distribution of DDI, which occurred in December 2011, as a return of capital to its shareholders.
 This distribution was recognized once it was appropriately authorized and no longer at the discretion of the Company.
 It was measured initially and subsequently at fair value using the market price of the DDI shares.